3dim-computational-imaging/3dim-website/content/authors/parker-liu/_index.md

 user_groups:
   - Ph.D.
 Students
 ---
-Parker Liu is a doctoral candidate in Optical Sciences at the University of Arizona.
-His current research is in Synthetic Wave Imaging related application such as endoscopy using imaging through fiber.
-Previously he worked on various projects including holography, near-to-eye display, multi-perspective 3D Display, Digital Micromirror Devices, and optical and lens designs.
-He received his MS in Optical Science in 2022 and his BS in Optical Engineering in 2020, both from the University of Arizona.
+Parker (Pengyu) Liu is a Postdoctoral Researcher at the Wyant College of Optical Sciences at the University of Arizona.
+He recently graduated (December 2025) with his Ph.D. in Optical Sciences from the University of Arizona, under the mentorships of Dr. Florian Willomitzer and Dr. Yuzuru Takashima.
+His thesis is titled " Rethinking Near-to-Eye Displays and Holographic Fiber Endoscopy using Wavelength Multiplexing”, a cross-disciplinary exploration of holography, from the fields of Optical Engineering and Computational Imaging.
+From the Optical Engineering perspective, his work focused on the design and fabrication of Volume Holographic Gratings, with potential applications in AR/VR waveguide systems.
+On the Computational Imaging side, his research centered on Digital Holography that can be used for biomedical imaging applications.
+Currently, he is part of the team at the 3DIM lab developing a Synthetic Wave Holography-based microscopy approach to help doctors better diagnose and treat skin cancers.
+Parker earned both his M.S.
+(2022) and B.S.
+(2020) in Optical Sciences and Engineering from the University of Arizona.